Morgoth01/my-news-feeder/README.md

 Find the latest release and notes here:
 **https://github.com/Morgoth01/my-news-feeder/releases**

+## Note

+Currently, the app only supports publicly accessible RSS/Atom feeds.

+Feeds that require authentication or account login are not supported yet.

 ## User Guide
 For the complete User Guide and detailed feature documentation, see the Wiki: [https://github.com/Morgoth01/My-News-Feeder/wiki](https://github.com/Morgoth01/my-news-feeder/wiki)